What to Expect When Recovering from Your Blepharoplasty (Eyelid Surgery)

 Recovery from Blepharoplasty

-Since the eyelids are a very sensitive and prominent feature of the face, proper recovery before the patient resumes normal activities are imperative.
+Since the eyelids are a very sensitive and prominent feature of the face, proper recovery before the patient resumes normal activities is imperative.
 The below pointers can be useful to you if you are going in for surgery.
-Remember however that this list is not conclusive and does not cover all that is required post op.
+Remember however that this list is not conclusive and does not cover all that is required post-op.
 Consult your doctor and stick to his instructions.

-Driving is not recommended as the eyes will have anesthetic medication and full function to the eyes will not return for at least twenty four hours.
+Driving is not recommended as the eyes will have anesthetic medication and the full function of the eyes will not return for at least twenty-four hours.
 You will need a driver to take you home after your plastic surgeon discharges you from the hospital.

 Relax and rejuvenate